 Buying secondhand goods at an auction

 You should always check the auction's conditions of sale which should be prominently displayed on the property where the auction is taking place or in the sale catalogue.
-As auctions are treated as "trade sales", it is very important to know the auction's policy on secondhand goods.
+As auctions are treated as 'trade sales', it is important to know the auction's policy on secondhand goods.

-However, if you buy second-hand goods at an auction that consumers cannot attend in person, for example from a trader via an online auction, then you still have the protection offered by the Sale of Goods Act 1979.
+However, if you buy second-hand goods at an auction that consumers cannot take part in person, for example from a trader via an online auction, then you still have the protection offered by the Sale of Goods Act 1979.

 Auctioneers must not falsely describe or misrepresent goods.